renderedtext/wormhole/README.md

 if finished successfully or
 error reason if callback process failed for any reason.

+In case of failure, failure reason is logged with severity `warn`, unless option `skip_log` is set to true.

 If `callback` execution is not finished within specified timeout, `callback` process is killed and error returned.
 Default timeout value is specified in `@timeout`.